-We envision an online community of learning and practice where parents and educators to young children (0-8 years) learn from and with each other to create spaces that nourish Black and Indigenous children and children of color (BIPOC), children who fully embrace their own - and each others’ - humanity.
+We are an online community of learning and practice where parents and educators to young children (0-8 years) learn from and with each other to create spaces that nourish Black and Indigenous children and children of color (BIPOC), children who fully embrace their own - and each others’ - humanity.
 Supporting adults to raise all children to embrace their own and each others' humanity is part of the larger work of EmbraceRace.
-But because the needs and aspirations of BIPOC children are so often de-centered, the EmbraceRace Color-Brave Community will center them.
+But because the needs and aspirations of BIPOC children are so often de-centered, the EmbraceRace Color-Brave Community centers them.

 Parents, family members, educators, or other adults caring for one or more young (0-8) BIPOC children.

 What does the CBC offer?